George Leo Thomas: Bishop of Las Vegas

 On February 28, 2018, Thomas was appointed as bishop of Las Vegas by Pope Francis.
 He succeeded the retiring Bishop Joseph A. Pepe, and was installed on May 15, 2018.

+In January 2022, Thomas wrote a column asking Catholic politicians who support abortion legislation not to present themselves for communion at Mass in his diocese.

 Archbishop of Las Vegas

 On May 30, 2023, Thomas was named by Francis as the first archbishop of the newly created Archdiocese of Las Vegas.

-Viewpoints

-Abortion

-In January 2022, Thomas wrote a column asking Catholic politicians who support abortion rights for women to not present themselves at mass for communion in his diocese.